MonashSmartStructures/ospgrillage/docs/source/rst/Running_analysis.rst

 ========================

 Having created the grillage model, users can proceed with grillage analysis.
-The *opsgrillage* module contains grillage analysis utilities, allowing users to specify load cases comprising of multiple single or compound loads types and then run load case analysis.
+The *ospgrillage* module contains grillage analysis utilities which wraps Openseespy commands to perform load analysis.
+This allow users to specify load cases comprising of multiple loads types and then run load case analysis.
-Furthermore, *ops-grillage* module also options for moving load analysis.
+Furthermore, *ospgrillage* module also options for moving load analysis.

 Defining loads
 ------------------------

 Available loads types include `Point`_, `Line`_, and `Patch`_ loads.
-Each of these load types are defined with a different class object of similar names.
 Two or more of these load types can be combined to form `Compound`_ loads.
+All load types are applied in the direction of the global `y`-axis.
+Loads in other directions and applied moments are currently not supported.

-Each load type requires
-user to specify its load point(s).
-This is achieved by a namedTuple :class:`LoadPoint(x,y,z,p)` where `x`,`y`,`z` are the coordinates of the load point and `p` is the magnitude of the vertical loading.
+Each load type requires user to specify its load point(s).
+This is achieved by a namedTuple `LoadPoint(x,y,z,p)` where `x`,`y`,`z` are the coordinates of the load point and `p` is the magnitude of the vertical loading.
+Note, `p` is a unit magnitude which is interpreted differently based on the load type - this will be later explained.

 The coordinates are generally in the global coordinate system with respect to the created grillage model.
 However, a user-defined local coordinate system may also be used to assist in then creating `Compound`_ loads.
-The vertical loading is in the direction of the global `y`-axis.
-Loads in other directions and applied moments are currently not supported.

-Depending on the load type, a minimum number of LoadPoint namedTuple objects are required.
-These are defined used the `point#` variable for the load type class for the global coordinate system, or else `localpoint#` variable for a user-defined local coordinate system, where # is a digit from 1 to 9.
+Depending on the load type, a minimum number of LoadPoint namedTuple are required.
+These are defined used the `point` variable for the load type class for the global coordinate system, or else `localpoint` variable for a user-defined local coordinate system, where # is a digit from 1 to 9.
 Below are examples of creating different load types.

 .. _Point:

 Point Loads
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Point load is the most basic force, a force applied vertically (y-axis direction) on a single infinitismal point of the grillage model.
+Point load is a force applied on a single infinitismal point of the grillage model.
 Point loads are used represent a large range of loads, such as concentrated load of a car axle.

-Point loads are instantied with the :class:`PointLoad` class and takes only a single :class:`LoadPoint` tuple.
+Point loads are instantiated with the interface function ``create_point_load`` or directly with the :class:`PointLoad` class.
-`p` in the :class:`LoadPoint`  tuple should have units of force (eg. N, kN, kips, etc).
+Point load takes only a single `LoadPoint` tuple. `p` in the tuple should have units of force (eg. N, kN, kips, etc).

-The following example code is 20 force unit point load located at (5,0,2) in the global coordinate system.
+The following example code creates a 20 force unit point load located at (5,0,2) in the global coordinate system.

 .. code-block:: python

-    point_load_location = opsg.LoadPoint(5, 0, 2, 20)  # create load point
+    point_load_location = ospg.LoadPoint(5, 0, 2, 20)  # create load point
-    Single = opsg.PointLoad(name="single point", point1=point_load_location)
+    Single = ospg.PointLoad(name="single point", point1=point_load_location)

 To position the load instead in a user defined local coordinate system to later create a `Compound`_ loads, the variable `localpoint1` instead of `point1` is used.